-- The point mass balances are shown in Fig. 2 and 3 as function of elevation and with linear regression lines that are used to derive the mass-balance gradients for Yala and Rikha Samba glaciers, respectively.
+The point mass balances are shown in Fig. 2 and 3 as function of elevation and with linear regression lines that are used to derive the mass-balance gradients for Yala and Rikha Samba glaciers, respectively.
 For Yala and Rikha Samba glaciers, the mean mass-balance gradient at the ELA are 1.04 m and 0.36 m w.e.
 (100 m)-1, respectively (Table 2 and 3).
 The gradients show a relatively low interannual variability with standard deviations of 0.12 m and 0.9 m w.e.
 (100 m)-1, respectively.
 In the lower part of Rikha Samba Glacier, the gradient is much larger with a mean value and standard deviation of 1.48 m and 0.25 m w.e.
 (100 m)-1.
 Figure 2 shows the characteristic gradients for the annual and seasonal balances of Yala Glacier that remain relatively constant over the investigated time period.
 However, additional measurements in higher elevations would have allowed to identify a gradient in the accumulation area for the annual and the summer balance.
-For the winter balance, a - small gradient was identified, which is overestimated for years when ablation already set in on the lower part of the glacier.
+For the winter balance, a small gradient was identified, which is overestimated for years when ablation already set in on the lower part of the glacier.
 This is the case for the year 2011/12 when ablation possibly set in earlier, and 2014/15 when the stakes were measured a month later than normally, and in both years without measurements in higher elevations.
-For these years, the winter mass-balance gradient in the accumulation area is likely smaller than in the ablation area and generally the mass balance is overestimated - 505 gradient in the accumulation area is likely smaller than in the ablation area and generally the mass balance is overestimated above about 5500 m a.s.l.
+For these years, the winter mass-balance gradient in the accumulation area is likely smaller than in the ablation area and generally the mass balance is overestimated above about 5500 m a.s.l.

 In autumn, often only a very fresh layer of snow was clearly detectable over the entire glacier, and in some years the sawdust marking the reference surface was removed by ablation before accumulation.
 Distinct snow and ice layers we identified only after some winters, such as in April 2017 (Fig. 6).
-In April 2017, sawdust at the bottom of the snow pits or the glacier ice

-510 indicated the reference surface.
+In April 2017, sawdust at the bottom of the snow pits or the glacier ice indicated the reference surface.
 Without the sawdust marking, the lowest layer of darker coarse snow could have been mistaken for snow from the monsoon season.
 The amount of snow accumulation depended mainly on the elevation, but also aspect, slope and exposure.
 Maximum accumulation we typically measured at stake S7, which is less exposed than the stakes S6 and S8.
 In April 2014, we measured superimposed ice, which formed at the glacier surface below the snow from the cyclone Phailin.